 If you take Ordinary Paternity Leave your employer must pay you Statutory Paternity Pay, but check your contract or your employer’s paternity policy as this might entitle you to receive a higher rate of paternity pay.

-If you are already taking Additional Paternity Leave and want to return early then you should give at least six weeks’ notice of when you wish to come back to work.
+If you are already taking Shared Parental Leave and want to return early then you should give at least six weeks’ notice of when you wish to come back to work.
 If you do not give six weeks’ notice – and where it is “not reasonably practicable” for your employer to welcome you back sooner – then your employer can require you to take the six weeks’ leave.

 Yes, you will.
 Your paternity leave should not be regarded as holiday and you will accrue holiday in the normal way while you are on paternity leave.
 If your employer does not let you accrue leave then this could mean you have a “detriment” claim and possibly a claim under the Working Time Regulations.